Christina's Husband and Kid Opening Presents

 • Your own mental health time (therapy, processing, recovery)

 During these moments, the business genuinely doesn't matter more.
 Phone away.
 Email can wait.
-Nothing in your business is more urgent than these moments.

 What Can Flex and Blend (Integration Opportunities):